Extreme Points in Multi-Dimensional Screening: Technical Results

 \begin{definition} A mechanism $x\in \mathcal{X}$ is \textbf{dominated} by another mechanism $x'\in \mathcal{X}$ if $x'(\theta)\cdot v(\theta)\geq x(\theta)\cdot v(\theta)$ for almost all $\theta\in\Theta$, with strict inequality on a set of types of positive measure.
 A mechanism $x\in \mathcal{X}$ is \textbf{undominated} if it is not dominated by any other mechanism $x'\in \mathcal{X}$. \end{definition}

-\citet{manelli2007multidimensional} show for the monopoly problem that every undominated mechanism is optimal for some belief about the agent's type.
-Their benchmark result can be extended from revenue maximization to arbitrary objectives:
+\citet{manelli2007multidimensional,manelli2012multidimensional} show for the monopoly problem that every undominated mechanism is optimal for some belief about the agent's type.
+This result can be extended from revenue maximization in the monopoly problem to arbitrary objectives and screening problems: